fornpunkt/sparql/README.md

 2. Run `caddy` from the root directory
 3. Done!

+Optionally if you want to pull data directly for FornPunkt's Export API you should also set the `FP_EXPORT_ACCESS_TOKEN` environment variable to an access token with read rights.

 ## Getting RDF

 FornPunkts RDF can be retrieved by sending an HTTP request with an `Accept: application/ld+json` header to any RDF capable URL on fornpunkt.se or by signing into FornPunkt and using the "Export" tool. <a href="https://fornpunkt.se/data/fornpunkt-json-ld-api">See the API documentation for more information.</a>

+## Graph Store HTTP Protocol utilities

+The `scripts` folder contains several Shell scripts for working with the Graph Store HTTP Protocol and FornPunkt's Export API.
+The scripts only dependencies are `curl` and Bash 4+.

 ## Adding queries to the library